magao-x/handbook/handling/so_instrument_packing.rst

 -  Schedule delivery of a telehandler forklift.

--  Obtain the gantry crane from URIC
+-  Obtain the gantry crane from URIC.
+It may need to be washed (i.e. take to a car wash).

 -  Order dessicant, thermal blankets, shrink wrap, and tape as needed